 Joe Phillips, one of the founding members of The Winstons, formed the group J.P.'s Force in the 1980's.

-Richard Spencer is now a high school teacher and published author (writing 'The Molasses Tree: A Southern Love Story' in 2003), and now lives in Wadesboro, North Carolina
+Richard Spencer was a high school teacher and published author (writing 'The Molasses Tree: A Southern Love Story' in 2003), and lived in Wadesboro, North Carolina.

 Gregory C. Coleman died in Atlanta, Georgia in September, 2006.